-Stockholders and other interested parties may contact the Board, a committee or any of the independent directors, by mailing correspondence "c/o General Counsel, Chief Administrative Officer and Corporate Secretary" to the Company's principal executive offices at 9811 Katy Freeway, Suite 700, Houston, TX 77024.
-The General Counsel, Chief Administrative Officer and Corporate Secretary will forward such correspondence to the Board or to the appropriate committee or director(s).
+Stockholders and other interested parties may contact the Board, a committee or any of the independent directors, by mailing correspondence "c/o Legal Department" to the Company's principal executive offices at 9651 Katy Freeway, Suite 400, Houston, TX 77024.
+Such correspondence will be forwarded to the Board or to the appropriate committee or director(s).
 Communications relating to ordinary business matters, such as suggestions and inquiries, or that are primarily commercial in nature are forwarded to the appropriate executive or employee and made available to any independent director who requests them.
 We do not forward solicitations, junk mail or frivolous or inappropriate communications.